CANopenTerm/CANopenTerm/README.md

 ## Key Features

 - **Lua 5.4 Interpreter**
-  Write scripts to automate tasks and leverage a custom API with a raw CAN interface.
+  Write scripts to automate tasks and leverage a custom API.

 - **Cross-Platform Compatibility**
   Written in ANSI C, CANopenTerm is highly portable with minimal